Soheir Zaki

-Soheir Zaki (سهير زكي, born in Mansoura, Egypt on January 4, 1945) is an Egyptian belly dancer and actress.
-She appeared in over 100 Egyptian films from the 1960s to the 1980s.
+Soheir Zaki (سهير زكي; 4 January 1945 – 2 May 2026) was an Egyptian belly dancer and actress.

 Early life

-Soheir Zaki was born in Mansoura, Egypt on January 4, 1945.
+Soheir Zaki was born in Mansoura, Egypt on 4 January 1945, but her origins are from Upper Egypt.
 When she was nine, her parents moved the family to Alexandria.
 Her father died when she was young and her mother remarried.
 Her stepfather later became her manager.
 Zaki first learned how to dance by watching films featuring Taheyya Kariokka and Samia Gamal.